A woman visits the In Memoriam exhibition. On the wall in front of her and to her right are 2,983 portrait photographs of the victims.

 Objects on View

-Collection 9/11 Memorial Museum, Gift of the White family in memory of our brother, Leonard Anthony White
+Collection 9/11 Memorial Museum.
+Gift of the Chowdhury family in memory of Shakila Yasmin and Nurul Miah

-Collection 9/11 Memorial Museum, Gift of Thomas Frost
+Collection 9/11 Memorial Museum.
+Gift from the family of Simon Marash Dedvukaj.

 Mission to Remember: Acquiring Artifacts